Setting Up A Rotating Money Club In The UK: Everything You Need To Know

-- Why are savings clubs used?
+- Why are money clubs used?

-- Spotting fake savings clubs
+- Spotting fake money clubs

 Each club consists of a group of people known to one another — usually family and friends — who commit to paying a certain amount of money into the group pot each month (or another agreed time period).
+It's different from other family clubs like Christmas savings clubs at your local butchers or post office.

-Why are savings clubs used?
+Why are money clubs used?

 - Contributing to causes that are important to you and others in your community

-Savings clubs are usually organised by one person.
+Money clubs are usually organised by one person.
 It is the organiser’s responsibility to:

 - Collect the details of the club contributors